How do I purchase tickets?

 What is the Greenshow Series?

-June through August there is a Greenshow Series on select nights, mini-concerts or Trivia Tuesdays.
-Please see the calendar
+May through August there is a Greenshow Series on select nights, mini-concerts or other performances.
+Please click here

-and click on the performance title for details on pre-show activities each evening.
-Greenshow series events generally start at 7:30 p.m.
+for more information.
+Greenshow series events generally start at 7:20 p.m.

 Where is the Idaho Shakespeare Festival Amphitheater & Reserve?